barteljan/VISPER/README.md

 }
 ```

-> **SPOILER**: It's a not necessary but good practice to make your AppState conform to Equatable since this eases handling state changes.
+> **SPOILER**: It's a not necessary but good practice to make your AppState conform to Equatable, since this makes the handling of state changes easier.

 The AppState should contain the full state of our app.